Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Sunday's total is 3.2 points higher than the combined 40.3 PPG average of the two teams.

-- This contest's total is 7.4 points under the 50.9 these two squads combine to give up per game in 2021.
+- The 50.9 points per game these two squads have allowed to opponents this season are 7.4 more than the 43.5 over/under in this contest.

-- The Titans and their opponents have scored an average of 49.5 points per game in 2021, 6.0 more than Sunday's total.

-- The 47.0 PPG average total in Jaguars games this season is 3.5 points more than this game's over/under.
+- The 43.5-point total for this game is 3.5 points below the 47.0 points per game average total in Jaguars games this season.

 Titans stats and trends

-- The Titans have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Tennessee's games this year have hit the over on seven of 12 set point totals (58.3%).
+- Tennessee's games this year have hit the over seven times in 12 opportunities (58.3%).

 - The Titans have turned the ball over 21 times this season, 15 more turnovers than the Jaguars have forced (6).